Radical Wellbeing

 Well-being is an act of revolution.
 Only you can define what ‘well-being’ means to you.

 In a Capitalistic society that is designed to keep people sick and depleted, being healthy and well can feel elusive.
 Global health and wellness is a massive industry valued at $5.61 trillion and is projected to grow to $8.47 trillion by 2027 (Statista).
-Our entire Capitalistic society is engineered to drive the continuous consumption of products and services, all in service of the singular goal of increased GDP.
-We have a society and culture that only values and prioritizes GDP growth.
-Capitalism, as society’s founding philosophy, relies upon its people to work constantly in order to drive such growth.
-It also relies on the constant extraction of Earth’s resources, without the need to replenish and care for it.
-It does not care about the tools, it only cares about the outputs.
+Our Capitalistic society is engineered to drive the continuous consumption of products and services, all in service to a singular goal of increased GDP.
+To meet this, it relies upon the continuous extraction of Earth’s resources, and the energy of our people to drive such growth.
+It is focused solely on output and monetary growth measured in quarters, and year-over-year growth.

-Our society’s “healthcare” system and wellness industry are also founded on a Capitalistic philosophy.
-We do not have a society or culture that is designed to value or prioritize the health and wellbeing of its people and planet.
-If our society was healthy, we wouldn’t need an $8.47 trillion dollar wellness industry.
+Our society’s “healthcare” system and wellness industry are also founded on this Capitalistic philosophy.
 The industries exist, not to ensure the health and wellbeing of our people, but rather, to manage and minimize the symptoms of the sick.
-It is a sick care system, for when things have already broken down and no one seems to be able to understand any of its root causes or how to heal for the long-term.
+It is a sick care system, for when things have already broken down and no one seems to be able to understand the root causes nor how to heal for the long-term.
 The industries churn out more products and services to the sick and the unwell, and in turn, keep them dependent in ongoing consumption.
-Think pharmaceuticals that suppress chronic symptoms, supplements, forever therapy and spiritual coaches.
-They are all band-aids that only serve to mask, suppress, or provide short-term comfort, but will never heal the root cause of disease and sickness.
-Enormous amounts of toxic pharmaceuticals are produced and consumed every year, with questionable disclaimers and side effects.
-People pump themselves with toxic skin products to try to fix old skin layers (which in the long-term is pointless because it’s dying), inject themselves with botox (which is a toxin that causes a life-threatening type of food poisoning called botulism), will undergo unnecessary surgery to enhance their physical appearance (which in the long-term scrambles the energy meridian lines in their bodies), or will consume artificial supplements and protein powders (filled with questionable pulverized ingredients and hundreds of unregulated toxins), all with the false illusion of health and wellbeing.
+Think pharmaceuticals that suppress chronic symptoms, supplements, or forever therapy.
+They are band-aids that serve to mask, suppress, or provide short-term comfort, but can never heal the root cause of disease and sickness.
+We do not have a culture that is designed to value or prioritize the health and wellbeing of its people and planet.
+If our society was healthy, we wouldn’t need an $8.47 trillion dollar wellness industry.

 ‘Wellness’ is a marketing term.
-It’s a term that is used in business to frame health and well-being as something that is obtained externally, and purchased and consumed through products and services.
-But in the end, wellness is a meaningless term because it represents an illusion of wellbeing.
-Wellness is the false promise, a marketing claim, of a product or service sold on the market.
-It is a sparkly band-aid that masks or covers up what is really going on below the surface.
+It’s a commercial term that is used to frame health and well-being as some thing that is obtained externally, and some thing that can be purchased and consumed through products and services.
+Wellness is a meaningless term because it represents an illusion of wellbeing.
+Wellness is a false promise, a marketing claim, a sparkly band-aid that masks or covers up what is really going on below the surface.
+Wellness is something to be consumed: a juice cleanse, products to reverse signs of aging, a yoga retreat, a soundbath.
+They have nothing to do with real health and wellbeing.
+Because real health and wellbeing is not a thing.